 - Use structured formats (lists, tables, steps)

-- Include question in heading (H2/H3)
+- Include the question in a heading (H2/H3)

 - Provide clear, factual answers